rlucine/raytracer/README.md

 src/vector.h
 ```

-### Building
+## Building
 There are no dependencies on external libraries.
 For compatibility, `libm.a` is explicitly linked to, but should be part of the C standard library.
 This project is expected to be compiled with `gcc` with `-std=gnu99` using the given `Makefile`.
 To build the project, run `make all`.
 This will create `main.exe` which is the program to run.

-### Scene files
+## Scene files
 Input files may be located anywhere and may have any file extension
 * Comments are lines that begin with `#`.
 These are ignored.
 * Empty lines are ignored, as are lines containing only whitespace.
 * Lines without the required number of arguments or with too many arguments are errors.
 Each instruction must begin and end on the same line.
 * Each of the required fields must be present, but may be in any order.
 Each may only appear once.
+A file may contain 0 or more shape definitions.
 * All material fields must be defined before any shapes, but may be redefined arbitrarily later.

-In this format, `<vector>` refers to a list of 3 decimals separated by whitespace, which respectively represent the x, y, and z coordinates of a vector. `<color>` refers to a list of 3 decimals, each of which are between `0.0` and `1.0`, which respectively represent the red, green, and blue components of the color.
+In this format, `<vector>` refers to a list of 3 decimals separated by whitespace, which respectively represent the x, y, and z coordinates of a vector. `<color>` refers to a list of 3 decimals, each of which are between `0.0` and `1.0`, which respectively represent the red, green, and blue components of the color. `<decimal>` and `<integer>` may be any numbers.

-`<decimal>` and `<integer>` may be any numbers.
+### Required fields
 * ```eye <vector>```: The position of the viewing eye.
 * ```viedir <vector>```: The direction the eye is looking.
 Must be nonzero.
 * ```updir <vector>```: The rotation around the vire direction.
 Must be nonzero and noncolinear to the `viewdir`.